 For such a highly ranked university, surely it must be hard to be admitted into Kyoto University.
-Is it expensive and how can I get into such a prestigious university in Japan?
+Is it expensive and how to get into this prestigious university in Japan?
 Let’s discuss about all of these important topics here!

 English or Japanese Programs?